 Volunteer With Us

-We are looking for volunteers who wish to be involved directly with families in a meaningful way or who want to help support The Center through behind the scenes work.
+We are looking for volunteers who wish to be involved directly with families in a meaningful way or who want to help support Uplift Center for Grieving Children through behind the scenes work.
 Our present volunteers can attest to how rewarding and personally fulfilling their involvement has been.

 Children’s Grief Group Facilitators

-Work directly with our peer support group programs for children ages 5-18 or our concurrent caregiver groups.
+Work directly with our peer support group programs for children in grades K through 12th or our concurrent caregiver groups.
 If you care deeply about children/teens and love to listen to them; if you are capable of tolerating sadness; if you are able to appreciate the joy and hidden gifts within children; if you are willing to share your own humanity; and, if you are willing to make a commitment of time and energy, we have a place for you.
 If you are interested in being part of this rewarding work, we’d like to hear from you.
 Volunteers are required to take our training course and are asked to commit to one year of service.

 Adult Grief Group Volunteers

-Begin the volunteer application process by completing the below form.
+Begin the volunteer application process by completing the form below.

 Office and Special Events Volunteer